infotexture/talks/PITCHME.md

 ### DITA-Specific Extensions

-Where necessary, _Markdown DITA_ establishes a few conventions of its own to support additional DITA features:
+Where necessary, _Markdown DITA_ establishes new conventions to support additional DITA features:

 * Specify the information type of the generated DITA topic with a header attribute like `{.task}`
 * Generate `<section>` and `<example>` elements with the `{.section}` and `{.example}` attributes.